 Tipburn is related to calcium, not low soil calcium, but rather the ability of the rapidly growing tissues of the lettuce to avail itself of the calcium.
 Calcium is required for strong cell walls.
 It usually occurs during hot weather when the lettuce is rapidly growing, making for uneven distribution of calcium in the plant.
 It affects the outer leaves because they are the ones that transpire more than the inner leaves.

 Management of Tipburn in Lettuce

 Susceptibility to tipburn varies from cultivar to cultivar.
 As mentioned, crisphead lettuces are less susceptible.
 This is because they transpire less than leaf lettuces.
 Plant less susceptible varieties of lettuce to combat tipburn.

 Calcium sprays may have some benefit but, again, this disorder is not related to calcium in the soil but rather as to how it is distributed within the plant.
-More importantly seems to be managing water stress.
+What seems to be more important is managing water stress.
 Consistent irrigation facilitates the transportation of calcium to the plant, which will reduce the incidence of tipburn.

 Finally, tipburn is not harmful.
 In the case of commercial growers, it does reduce salability, but for the home grower, simply snip off the browning edges and consume as usual.